-West Virginia has five establishments which offer land-based casino gambling:
+West Virginia has five land-based casinos:

-The property received permission from the county to open its Casino Club in 2008, though state regulations stipulate that it’s only open to guests.
-This includes those staying at the hotel, as well as members of its Sporting Club or Golf & Tennis Club.
+The property received permission from the county to open its Casino Club in 2008, though state regulations stipulate that it’s only open to members and guests.
+That includes visitors staying at the hotel, as well as members of the Sporting Club and Golf & Tennis Club.

 Hollywood Casino is located in Charles Town in the far northeastern corner of the state — close to Baltimore, Washington D.C. and the Pennsylvania border.
 The attached racetrack features year-round thoroughbred horse racing.

-It has more than 2,500 slot machines, a 16-table poker room, and a standard array of pit games like craps, blackjack, roulette and various types of casino poker.
+Hollywood features more than 2,500 slot machines, a 16-table poker room, and a standard array of pit games like craps, blackjack, roulette and various types of casino poker.

-Mardi Gras is located in Cross Lanes, in the west-central portion of the state, close to the capital Charleston.
+Mardi Gras is located in Cross Lanes, in the west-central portion of the state close to the capital Charleston.
 Wheeling Island is located on the island of the same name, along the state’s northern arm on the Ohio border.